Nazava Water Filters

 How do you reach your low-income customers and ensure affordability?

 In Kenya and Indonesia, we work with microfinance institutes.
-Instead of credits, customers get a water filter and pay in instalments.
+Instead of credits, customers get a water filter and pay in installments.
 This is how we ensure affordability.
 We also work with last-mile distributors because those channels have already been well developed.

 In India, Mali, and Burkina Faso we work with distributors that purchase our products and re-sell them.
 We also have global partners like UNICEF who purchase directly through us.